World’s Largest Blue Chip Casino Boat Build

 The metal was produced, shipped to the Midwest to be laser cut and then shipped to Michigan City, Indiana to construct the boat.
 When the metal arrived the potentially rusty surfaces were power-washed at approximately 3,500 psi and then primed with RUST GRIP®.
 NO SANDBLASTING REQUIRED.
 Clean the surface and let dry completely before coating with RUST GRIP®.

 This is the first of this size and largest Casino Boat built in the world.
-All corrosion protection and insulation protection is performed by Superior International II, Inc. Coatings.
+All corrosion protection and heat block protection is performed by Superior International II, Inc. Coatings.

 The final coating system is: